Type 88 assault rifle: History

-The Type 88 was reportedly manufactured in North Korea in 1988 as the standard issue rifle of the Korean People's Army.
+The Type 88 commenced production in North Korea in 1988 as the standard issue rifle of the Korean People's Army, with resemblance to the Chinese equivalent.

-A Type 88 was salvaged by the Japan Coast Guard during the aftermath of the Battle of Amami-Ōshima in 2001.
-Some of the captured rifles have AKS-74 folding stocks.
+Several Type 88s were salvaged by the Japan Coast Guard during the aftermath of the Battle of Amami-Ōshima in 2001.
+The captured rifles have right side-folding stocks, similar to the Chinese Type 81 assault rifle.

-In 2010, the Type 88 was documented to have helical magazines in operational use with North Korean soldiers accompanying Kim Jong-un reportedly used Type 88s with helical magazines.
+In 2010, Type 88s with helical magazines and top folding stocks were observed in operational use with North Korean soldiers accompanying Kim Jong Un.

 In 2017, the Type 88 was reportedly being used by North Korean special forces units.
 They are also seen with the Supreme Guard Command.

 Design

-The Type 88 is an unlicensed AK-74 copy with sources suggesting that it was made with technical assistance from China.
-The Type 88s are given a black finish to give them a modern look.
+The Type 88 is an AK-74 copy with sources suggesting that it was unlicensed and made with technical assistance from China.
+They are given a black finish to give them a modern look.
 Newer Type 88s are made with plastic polymer furniture, which led to the mistake of naming them as the Type 98.

 The Type 88 uses 30-round steel magazines, but plastic versions are seen with new Type 88s manufactured.
 Otherwise, the rifles can also use helical magazines.
 There are reported to hold around 100 to 150 rounds.
 The Type 88 can be fitted with the GP-25 UBGL.

 The Type 88, like its predecessors (Type 58 and 68), has no rate reducer.
 They are also manufactured with AK-74-based muzzle brakes.
 It has a combined safety/fire selector switch for safe, semi-auto and full-auto.